 Bids shall be opened in a place designated by the Port that is open to the public at the time bids are opened.
 The Port may change the location of bid opening at any time.
 The time for opening bids may be postponed at any time for the Port's convenience or if the Port determines that postponement would be in the Port's best interest.
 A bid opening postponement or relocation shall be communicated orally or by a posted sign to anyone who appears at the previously designated time and place for the bid opening.
-If time permits, a bid opening postponement or relocation shall be communicated to all prospective bidders on the list maintained by the Port's Contracts and Procurement Division by online vendor bidding system or other electronic means, mail, fax, or any other commercially reasonable means.
+If time permits, a bid opening postponement or relocation shall be communicated to all prospective bidders on the list maintained by the Port's Contracts and Procurement Division.
+Such communication shall be made using the Port's online vendor bidding system, other electronic means (including fax), mail, or any other commercially reasonable means.
 A bid opening postponement or relocation need not be communicated by addendum.